WebAssembly/design/CodeOfConduct.md

  - **Formal warning**
    An explicit warning issued after repeated incidents.
 While members of the CG can call out inappropriate behavior as needed, warnings will be issued by CG chairs, subgroup chairs, or proposal champions depending on the nature of the violation.
-Wherever possible, the warning should be issued after consulting team-wasm-chairs@w3.org.
+The warning should be issued with consultation from team-wasm-chairs@w3.org.

  - **Disciplinary meeting**
    An optional meeting to discuss constructive action or next steps.